hollaex/hollaex-apidoc/source/index.html.md

 > All shell commands are CURL.
 You can read more about CURL [here](https://curl.haxx.se/).

-Welcome to EXIR API!
-You can use our API to access EXIR API REST endpoints and fetch real-time updates through websocket.
+HollaEx provides a complete RESTful API for developers which allows full access to all the functionalities on the exchange.
+HollaEx also support websocket for real-time updates.

 These endpoints are categorized into public and private.
 Public endpoints allow you to access public information such as price ticker, orderbook etc while private endpoints require authentication and allow you to get your balance, active orders as well as placing orders.

-We have language bindings in Shell with CURL and you can view code examples in the dark area to the right.
+We have language bindings in Shell with CURL and you can view code examples in the dark area on the right.

-We also provide a sandbox environment for developers where you can test everything with testnet coins on our <a href="https://testnet.exir.tech">Testnet Website</a>.

 # Authentication